spatie/laravel-backup/README.md

 Feeling paranoid about backups?
 No problem!
 You can backup your application to multiple filesystems at once.

 ## Prerequisites
-To create a dump of a MySQL-db this packages uses the ```mysqldump```-binary.
+To create a dump of a MySQL-db this package uses the ```mysqldump```-binary.
 Make sure it is installed on your system.

 ## Install